 The popularity of mobile devices coupled with consumers’ habit of searching “near me,” has led to a recent rise in geofencing.
 This marketing tactic uses a combination of GPS and Bluetooth® technology to send push notifications to customers who have opted in to receive notifications from you when they step inside an electronic “fence” or defined virtual area.
 Using this technology can have enormous benefits to your business, like:

-Offering hyperlocal deals to those within your area allows you to be flexible with what you offer and when.
+- Generating more local sales: Offering hyperlocal deals to those within your area allows you to be flexible with what you offer and when.
 Your offers can literally change with the weather, or you can take advantage of a community event.

-While it can be difficult—and sometimes impossible—to know why someone came into your store, geofencing is able to tell you who is using your store and why.
+- Increasing analytics and tools for metric analysis: While it can be difficult—and sometimes impossible—to know why someone came into your store, geofencing is able to tell you who is using your store and why.
 This valuable data can help you improve your customer experience.

-With all the data you’ve collected, you can offer personal reminders and details about products or services that fit their profile.
+- Providing personalization for customers: With all the data you’ve collected, you can offer personal reminders and details about products or services that fit their profile.

 Get out in your local community